Mercury-Redstone Launch Vehicle: Modifications from the Redstone missile

 Mercury-Redstone 1A and Mercury-Redstone 2 both experienced overacceleration in flight, the former due to a problem with an accelerometer, the latter due to a problem with the LOX regulator which oversupplied the engine with oxidizer and caused thrust termination to occur 1.2 seconds early.
-The ASIS system activated and the escape tower yanked the capsule away, subjecting Ham, its chimpanzee passenger to high G loads.
+The ASIS system activated and the escape tower yanked the capsule away, subjecting Ham, its chimpanzee passenger, to high G loads.
 The third flight, Mercury-Redstone BD, was designed as an engineering test to correct these problems before the booster could be considered man-rated.

 The space between the pressurized instrument compartment and the capsule was originally intended to hold a parachute recovery system for the rocket, but it had been left empty after this system was abandoned.
 The three uncrewed Mercury-Redstone flights exhibited high vibration levels and structural bending in the adapter area, so Alan Shepard's flight included 340 pounds of lead-infused plastic in the adapter section along with additional bracing and stiffeners.
 After Shepard still reported noticeable vibration during launch, Gus Grissom's booster included even more ballast.
 The Atlas booster used for orbital Mercury flights had also experienced this issue, but with more catastrophic results as Mercury-Atlas 1 was destroyed in-flight due to structural failure caused by excessive flexing at the point where the booster mated with the capsule adapter.

 In total, some 800 modifications were made to the Redstone design in the process of adapting it for the Mercury program.
-The process of man-rating Redstone was so extensive that NASA quickly found themselves not using an off-the-shelf rocket, but what was in effect a completely new one and thus negating all of the hardware and flight test data from previous Redstone and Jupiter-C launches.
+The process of man-rating the Redstone was so extensive that NASA quickly found itself using not an off-the-shelf rocket, but what was in effect a completely new one, thus negating all of the hardware and flight test data from previous Redstone and Jupiter-C launches.
 This created a series of disputes between Von Braun's team at ABMA and NASA, as the former preferred simply making the abort system as foolproof as possible so as to guarantee that the astronaut would be bailed out of a malfunctioning launch vehicle, while the latter favored maximum booster reliability to minimize the chance of aborts happening at all.